CodeSpent/autoggl/README.md

-# toggl-code-auto README
+# autoggl-auto README

-This is the README for your extension "toggl-code-auto".
+This is the README for your extension "autoggl-auto".
 After writing up a brief description, we recommend including the following sections.

 ## Features